top of page

 That being’s name was Florèz.

 James is a native of the Santa Cruz area, so he was drawn back to his home to launch his own wine label.
-As a UC Davis alum, he is technically trained but practices thoughtful, low-intervention winemaking.
+As a UC Davis alum, he is technically fluent and practices thoughtful, low-intervention winemaking.
 He farms some plots himself, while also sourcing fruit from well run mom and pop vineyards.
 James is a bit of a brinksman, eager to satisfy each dawning curiosity and tweaking his wines when new ideas come up.
-The Florèz wines are transparently raw, but well made and bursting with energy.
+The Florèz wines are transparently raw, super well made and bursting with energy.
+The wines scratch the itch for natural wine quirk while also offering customers dependability.

 IMG_5845.heic